fireyy/my-laser-egg/README.md

 --- | --- | --- | --- | --- |
 Not ✘ | Latest ✔ | Not ✘ | Latest ✔ | Latest ✔ |

-## First
+## Get the right ID

+Each Laser Egg has a unique UDID.
+But the API uses another ID called *Laser Egg ID*.
+You will call manufacturer’s API to get the `laser_egg_id`.

+1. Go to Kaiterra app and click *details* icon, a \> in a circle.
+2. Click *configure* icon, a gear in a circle.
+3. In the *Device Information* section, you will find a blue *copy*.
+Click on this to copy the UDID string.
-You must configure your Laser Egg's timeId:
+4. configure your Laser Egg's UDID:

 ```bash
 cd src
 cp config.sample.js config.js
 ```

-repalce `YOUR Laser Egg timeId` with your Laser Egg's timeId.
+repalce `YOUR Laser Egg timeId` with your Laser Egg's UDID.

 ## Build Setup